antmicro/kenning-pipeline-manager/README.md

 ### Web application

-To build Pipeline Manager to work with an external application (like Kenning), in the root directory run:
+To build Pipeline Manager to work with an external application (like Kenning), run the following in the root directory:

 ```bash
 ./build server-app